 Convert Negative into the Positive

-So what should you do when faced with a negative reviews or mentions on social media sites?
+So what should you do when faced with negative reviews or mentions on social media sites?
 Reach out directly and kill them with kindness.

 When faced with a negative accusation, your team should respond with a positive, thoughtful message.
 This often surprises the online critic so much they actually convert into an advocate.

-If the message comes from a follower, fan or in your database, take the conversation off of social.
-Include your real, monitored email address, phone number and even address so they know you are sincere in your outreach.
+If the message comes from a follower, fan, or in your database, take the conversation off of social.
+Include your real, monitored email address, phone number, and even address so they know you are sincere in your outreach.
 You want to get this issue solved.

-Respond as Immediately as Possible
+Respond to Negative Reviews as Immediately as Possible

 The amplification of social media embarrassment is proportionate to the delay in getting a response.
 A negative incident online gathers social steam with great speed, so even a few hours delay can be catastrophic.

 Set response time standards for customer service responders to negative reviews.
-For companies that receive thousands of social mentions and messages a day, a customer service software can be useful, like those reviewed on Software Advice.
+For companies that receive thousands of social mentions and messages a day, customer service software can be useful, like those reviewed on Software Advice.
 Or come up with a placeholder response if more time is needed to devise a more strategic answer.
 But tell your agents when, why, and for how long a placeholder response can be used.